edgedb/easy-edgedb/README.md

 {'Budapest', 'Bistrița'}
 ```

-You can also change names like `modern_name` to something else if you want by using `:=` after the name you want.
+You can also change property names like `modern_name` to any other name if you want by using `:=` after the name you want.
 For example:

 ```
 SELECT City {